expertailab/Look_read_and_enrich/README.md

   -m MODELTYPE, --modelType MODELTYPE             Model Type: Text, Diagram, Cross or CrossVecsi
 ```

-## Qualitative analysis FCC task - Selected features and heatmaps
+## Qualitative analysis of the FCC task - Selected features and heatmaps
 The individual figures selected for the analysis in the paper can be found in  the folder **qualitative_analysis** folder.

 **Selected visual features**.
-We pick the features with the most significant activation over the test set and select the figures that
+We pick the features with the most significant activation over the dataset and select the figures that
 activate them most.
 The figure shows a selection of 6 visual features with the 4 figures that activate each feature more significantly.
-The top row labels the dominant pattern for each feature
+The top row labels the dominant pattern for each feature.
 <img src="./qualitative_analysis/figures/visual_features.png" width="2000">

 **Visual features (heatmaps)**.
-The figure below shows the activation heatmaps corresponding to the features above and the figures that activate them more significantly.
+The figure below shows the activation heatmaps corresponding to the features and figures above.
 <img src="./qualitative_analysis/figures/visual_features_heatmaps.png" width="2000">

 **Text features**.
-Similar to the visual case, we selected the features from the last block of the language subnetwork with the highest
-activation.
-For visualization purposes, we picked the figures corresponding to the captions that most activate such
+Similar to the visual case, we select the features from the last block of the language subnetwork with the most significant activation.
+For visualization purposes, we show the figures corresponding to the captions that most activate such
 features.
 <img src="./qualitative_analysis/captions/caption_features.png" width="2000">

 **Text features (heatmaps)**
 Sample caption activation heatmaps.
 Red is high activation, blue is low.